aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/technical-articles/aspose-cells-general/rendering-and-printing/prevent-exporting-hidden-worksheet-contents-on-saving-to-html/_index.md

 Aspose.Cells provides the [**HtmlSaveOptions.ExportHiddenWorksheet**](https://apireference.aspose.com/cells/net/aspose.cells/htmlsaveoptions/properties/exporthiddenworksheet) property.
 By default, it is set to **true** and hidden worksheets are exported to HTML.
 If you set it **false**, Aspose.Cells will not export hidden worksheet contents.

-{{< gist "aspose-com-gists" "24a8eac23c3325e20dababecf735a43b" "Examples-CSharp-Articles-RenderingAndPrinting-PreventExportingHiddenContent-PreventExportingHiddenContentWhileSavingAsHTML.cs" >}}
+{{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-Articles-RenderingAndPrinting-PreventExportingHiddenContent-PreventExportingHiddenContentWhileSavingAsHTML.cs" >}}